yedhink/KTU-Java/README.md

 ```

 # What's next?
 Now what you waiting for?
-Compile the `*.java` files and run it.
+Compile the all the `*.java` files and run it.
 The most easiest way would be to fire up your Terminal Emulator or Command Line(cmd) for Windows users and change directory into the one which you want.
-Then compile into the same directory , which the "." represents by :
+Then compile into the same directory (which the "." represents) by :

 > `javac -d . *.java`